mattvenn/piffin/quizbuttons/quizbuttons.md

 ## What do we need for quiz game buttons?

-## Build the circuitry: 3 buttons, 3 leds
+## Build the circuitry: 3 buttons, 3 LEDs

 ## Write a program to test the buttons and lights

-## Write a program that waits for a button press, then lights that led and disables the other leds
+## Write a program that waits for a button press, then lights that LED and disables the other LEDs

 # Further enhancements

 how to reduce code?

-* make the led on, sleep, off code become a function, where the led pin is passed as an argument
+* make the LED on, sleep, off code become a function, where the LED pin is passed as an argument

 ## Play a sound